 We’ve had the iPod Touch 5th Gen for quite a while now.
 This review has been long coming except for a bit of laziness on my part.
 After about a month of using this iPod, Here’s a low down of things I love and hate about it:

 The Good Parts of Apple iPod 5th Gen

 The Apple iPod 5th Gen is small sized and compact.
 With a 4 -inch screen it fits well into my hands – just the way I love it.
 The device is very thin with a polished metallic finishing.
 Almost everyone that has handled this iPod commends the premium design.
 If you’re the kind that likes it small and compact, this iPod is a nice fit for you.

 2.)
 Great Camera:

 Oh the camera!!
 This iPod is has an amazingly great camera.
 The color reproduction is excellent and the sensor takes in lots of details, many thanks to Apple technology.
-It might interest you to know that this iPod has 5 MP rear camera with flash, but then, the results are way beyond what you find on other devices of same megapixel rating.
+It might interest you to know that iPod 5th Gen has 5 MP rear camera with flash, but then, the results are way beyond what you find on other devices of same megapixel rating.

 Above is one of the shots I took while in NYSC camp.
 The selfie camera is also great, even though its just 1.2 MP.
 Zoom in twice, and the quality remains decent.